-No matter how urgent it seems, avoid speaking to your own and to the other company’s insurance party.
-You need to avoid this because insurance companies have a way of getting around to reduce any financial claims.
+No matter how urgent it seems, avoid speaking to your own and to the other party’s insurance company right away.
+You need to avoid this because insurance companies have ways of attempting to reduce any financial claims.
 As the victim’s needs and conditions change, the justifiable amount of compensation will increase.
 The amount first offered might not be enough to cover all the damages from the accident.

 There are certain things that insurance companies may ask you to do.
-Prevent compromising your legal rights.
-Never agree to do any of the following:
+You can prevent compromising your legal rights by not agreeing to do the following:

 - Signing insurance forms, waivers, and binding contracts